How Do I Increase My Range and Hit The High Notes?

 The traditional school ( Classical and Opera ) treats your instrument as one continuous register.

 The challenge with the traditional ( Opera, Classical ) approach is that it usually takes a long time ( years ) to increase your range by just a few notes.
 With the traditional approach basically either you have it or you don’t… and most don’t.
-The great news for us is that there is a more effective and easier way.

 Then came a more modern ( in the 1970’s ) ‘Register’ approach which looks at different registers within the human voice.
 For example, the high notes are one register.
 The low notes are a completely different part of the instrument, and as such approached differently.
 Think Steve Wonder.
-Awesome!

 Who uses the register approach?

-Popular artists from Stevie Wonder to Diana Ross to Al Jarreau… from Michael Bolton to Madonna.
-It isn’t ALL they use, but some say it helped them a lot.
-At the time this Register approach was the cool secret to hitting high notes and increasing range.
+Popular artists from Taylor Swift.
+Stevie Wonder to Diana Ross… from Michael Bolton to Madonna.
+It isn’t ALL they use, but the register approach was a foundation.

 Teachers who teach this register technique will teach you simple, even silly sounding exercises called Lip Rolls and Tongue Trills to activate the singer’s upper registers.